techidaily/site-buynow-marvelous/source/_posts/leading-2024-mirrorless-cameras-the-ultimate-guide-for-photography-enthusiasts.md

 [See at Walmart](https://www.walmart.com/ip/Panasonic-LUMIX-S5IIX-Mirrorless-Camera-24-2MP-Full-Frame-Phase-Hybrid-AF-New-Active-I-S-Technology-5-8K-Pro-Res-RAW-Over-HDMI-IP-Streaming-DC-S5M2XB/2497863784?from=/search) [$1825 at Amazon](https://www.amazon.com/dp/B0BR8FY5HT?tag=hotoge-20&ascsubtag=UUhtgUeUpU2003070&asc%5Frefurl=https%3A%2F%2Fwww.howtogeek.com%2Fbest-mirrorless-cameras%2F&asc%5Fcampaign=Commerce) [See at adorama](https://adorama.rfvk.net/c/156932/51926/1036?subId1=UUhtgUeUpU2003070&subId2=ehtg&u=https%3A%2F%2Fwww.adorama.com%2Fpcs5m2x.html)

+## FAQ

+### What does mirrorless mean when it comes to cameras?

+ As the name suggests, mirrorless cameras lack the reflex mirror found in SLR and DSLR cameras.
+Those cameras use mirrors to reflect light onto an optical viewfinder.
+Instead, mirrorless cameras have electronic viewfinders (EVF) and LCDs for previewing images.
+This design change enables mirrorless cameras to be more compact and lightweight and, therefore, easier to handle.
+However, [there isn’t too much difference in size and weight](https://facebook-record-videos.techidaily.com/new-elevate-video-clarity-with-expert-tips-for-youtube-editors-for-2024/) over DSLRs when it comes to high-end mirrorless cameras.

 <!-- affiliate ads begin -->
 <span id="1983582">
 					<video width="576" height="240" style="cursor:pointer"